alex347a/Obsidian/3. Semester/Signalbehandling/MatLab functions.md

 ### roots()
 ![[Pasted image 20251002101147.png]]
-Even if you dont have the value for c (here -4) you should still type 0, because it needs the inputs.
+Even if you dont have the value for c (here -4) you should still type 0, because it needs three inputs.
 ### tf2zp()
 ![[Pasted image 20251002101157.png]]
 ### zplane()